 You have a brilliant idea that you just know is the next “big thing.”
 So you register an LLC, order top-of-the-line business cards, design the perfect website.
 You even write a 50-page business plan.
-But months and months go by, and you still haven’t made that first dollar.
+But months and months go by and you still haven’t made that first dollar.

 Sound familiar?
-It’s the story of thousands of aspiring entrepreneurs, who never truly put their ideas into action, and, in turn, never get any further than where they started.
+It’s the story of thousands of aspiring entrepreneurs who never truly put their ideas into action, and, in turn, never get any further than where they started.
 In fact, all they really ever achieve is the title: “wantrapreneur.”

-Plain and simple: A wantrapreneur is anyone who spends their time and money on everything else except creating a real business.
+A wantrapreneur is anyone who spends their time and money on everything else except creating a real business.
 They focus on the external factors – the business cards, the logo, the website – which may be necessary components of the business down the line, but none of which will make that first sale.

 Real entrepreneurs, in comparison, care about one thing: building a product or service that people want.

 It’s a common misperception amongst wantrapreneurs that merely thinking about an idea means they are doing something constructive about it.
-But mentally chewing over a to-do list doesn’t get you any further towards your goal.
+But mentally chewing over a to-do list doesn’t get you any further toward your goal.
 The same thing goes for reading books, learning the jargon and telling everyone and their mother about your “business.”

-Steve Jobs, Walt Disney, Oprah, Tim Ferriss.
-If you look at most successful people in the world, they’ve failed at some point.
-And you will too if you are going to grow a business — failure is just an inevitable part of the learning curve.
+Steve Jobs, Walt Disney, Oprah, Tim Ferriss: If you look at most successful people in the world, they’ve failed at some point – and you will, too, if you are going to grow a business.
+Failure is just an inevitable part of the learning curve.
 The variable is, what will you do with that reality?

 Steve Jobs once said, “I’m convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.”

 Building a business is not for the weak.
-There are extensive moments of doubt and chaos, minimal hard-won successes, countless lessons learned the hard way, crushing amounts of pressure and stress, and prolonged periods of struggle and financial instability.
+There are extensive moments of doubt and chaos, minimal hard-won successes, countless lessons learned the hard way, crushing amounts of pressure and stress and prolonged periods of struggle and financial instability.

-Entrepreneurs, on the other hand, are driven by their passion for their business and are clear about why creating this business is a “must” for them.
+Entrepreneurs are driven by their passion for their business and are clear about why creating this business is a “must” for them.
 Their business is an extension of who they are as a person – it’s the encapsulation of their beliefs and values.
 That gives them the emotional juice to keep them going when the challenges show up.
 And because they have a big enough “why,” they will figure out a way to make anything happen.

-Ask yourself — Are you ready to start making progress part of your daily ritual?
+Ask yourself: Are you ready to start making progress part of your daily ritual?